Pop-punk: Emo pop

-Emo pop became popular in the mid-2000s, with record labels such as Fueled by Ramen releasing platinum albums from bands including My Chemical Romance, Fall Out Boy, Panic! at the Disco, Red Jumpsuit Apparatus and Paramore.
+Emo pop became popular in the mid-2000s, with record labels such as Fueled by Ramen releasing platinum albums from bands including My Chemical Romance, Fall Out Boy, Panic! at the Disco, Red Jumpsuit Apparatus, Jimmy Eat World, and Paramore.
 Maloney wrote: "While many pop punk fans adamantly deny any association between their favorite acts and those labeled "emo," crossover bands who melded the two have gradually put both genres in the same scene-boat."

 Easycore

-Easycore (less commonly known as popcore, dudecore, softcore, happy hardcore, and EZ) is a genre that merges pop-punk with elements of metalcore.
+Easycore (less commonly known as popcore, dudecore, softcore, happy hardcore, and EZ) is a genre that merges pop-punk with elements of metalcore and hardcore punk.
+According to Loudwire: "It's got the hardcore aesthetic, but the mood and the tone are happy-go-lucky."

 It often makes use of breakdowns, screamed vocals, major key progressions and riffs and synthesizers.
 The genre's roots come from early 2000s pop-punk groups Sum 41 and New Found Glory.
-New Found Glory's self-titled and Stick and Stones albums and Sum 41's song "Fat Lip" were some of the earliest and most influential released in the genre.
+New Found Glory's self-titled and Sticks and Stones albums and Sum 41's song "Fat Lip" were some of the earliest and most influential released in the genre.
 The style's name originates from the 2008 "Easycore tour", which featured A Day to Remember, Four Year Strong and headliners New Found Glory, which itself was a pun based on the name of "hardcore punk".